soup-bowl/opensim-sandbox/README.md

 Folder                        | Purpose
 ------------------------------|--------
 [standalone][os-s]            | Sets up an OpenSimulator instance in standalone mode, using MySQL (mariadb 10.5) as the storage engine.
+[standalone-web][os-w]        | Same as Standalone, but has Firestorm in a container, accessed via the web browser.
+Also has tighter networking settings.
 [standalone-wordpress][os-wp] | Same as Standalone, but has a WordPress instance prepped to control the userbase.

 [os-s]:  standalone
+[os-w]:  standalone-web
 [os-wp]: standalone-wordpress

 ## Using Docker Compose / Cheat Sheet